No. 6 OU routs Huskers 49-14 in 1st game after Frost firing

 Joseph said it was apparent he didn’t get his team ready emotionally.

-Oklahoma scored 35 straight points after Nebraska opened the game with a six-play, 77-yard touchdown drive.
-The Huskers totaled just 71 yards on their next 37 plays in the first half and punted seven times, committed two turnovers and twice turned the ball over on downs before backup quarterback Chubba Purdy ran for a late touchdown.
+Oklahoma scored 49 straight points after Nebraska opened the game with a six-play, 77-yard touchdown drive.
+The Huskers totaled just 71 yards on their next 37 plays in the first half and didn’t score again until backup quarterback Chubba Purdy ran for a late touchdown.

-''Hats off to Nebraska for being ready out the gate,'' Venables said. ''Hats off to our guys for responding.''

 Gabriel was 16 of 27 for 230 yards and turned things over to backup Davis Beville on the third series of the second half.
 The Sooners finished with 580 total yards, 312 on the ground.

+“I’m extremely critical of myself and felt like I left a lot of things on the field,” Gabriel said.
+“We were a couple explosive plays away from making us feel really good about how we played.”

-Gabriel got the Sooners started with a career-long 61-yard touchdown run. ''What sweet feet he had,'' Venables said.
+Gabriel got the Sooners started with a career-long 61-yard touchdown run on a quarterback draw.
+“What sweet feet he had,” Venables said.

-Eric Gray's 16-yard run made it 35-7 at half, and then the Sooners went mostly to the run game to chew up clock.
-OU was the first team to rush for more than 300 yards against Nebraska since Wisconsin in 2019.
+Eric Gray‘s 16-yard run made it 35-7 at half, and then the Sooners mostly kept it on the ground to chew up clock.

 The Huskers’ Casey Thompson was 14 of 20 for 129 yards and a touchdown and got sacked four times.
 He was replaced by Purdy after the Huskers went down 49-7 in the middle of the third quarter.

-Nebraska and Oklahoma combined for 44 of 48 Big Seven and Big Eight championships from 1948-1995, with many of those impacting the national championship picture.
+Nebraska and Oklahoma combined for 44 of 48 Big Seven and Big Eight championships and 11 national titles from 1948-1995.

 Joseph said he didn’t see such a poor performance coming.